 Salary Range: $30,000 to $35,000/year DOQ

 Duties & Responsibilties

 - Perform designed alcohol and drug education, information, intervention, assessment, referral, group, and individual counseling services as well as client information and intake.

-- Maintain client confidentiality in accordance with Federal Confidentiality laws and BVCASA policies and procedures.
+- Maintain client files in accordance with Federal Confidentiality laws and BVCASA Policies and Procedures.

 Preferred Knowledge, Skills, and Abilities

 - Ability to represent BVCASA with a positive image.